Assessing Robustness via Score-Based Adversarial Image Generation: Discussion

 \section{Discussion}

 \textbf{Limitations and Future Work.} Our work demonstrates the potential and capabilities of score-based generative models in the realm of adversarial attacks and robustness.
-While \oursacro{} is able to generate and purify adversarial attacks, some considerable drawbacks remain.
-Primarily, the evaluations remain a challenge and currently require human studies due to the generated \emph{unrestricted} attacks.
-Moreover, the proposed purifying approach is only applicable to a preprocessor-blackbox setting, as we are not able to compute the gradients of the generative process in an efficient manner.
-Lastly, integrating certifiable robustness is an open challenge due to the stochastic nature of the generative process and the challenging unbounded threat model.
-We are hopeful that these drawbacks will be addressed in future work.
-For instance, the introduction of a new metric to quantify the semantic similarity between the input and the generated adversarial images.
-To address the gradient computation, one could explore approximations of the gradients of the sampling process.
+While \oursacro{} is able to generate and purify adversarial attacks, some drawbacks remain.
+Primarily, the evaluation of unrestricted attacks remains challenging.
+We resolve this limitation by performing a human study and argue that this should become standard.
+Moreover, the proposed purification approach is only applicable to a preprocessor-blackbox setting, as computing the gradients of the generative process efficiently is an open problem.

 \textbf{Conclusion.} In this work, we address the question of how to generate \emph{unrestricted} adversarial examples.
 We introduce \oursacro{}, a novel framework that bridges the gap between adversarial attacks and score-based generative models.
 Utilizing diffusion guidance and pre-trained models, \oursacro{} can synthesize new adversarial attacks, transform existing images into adversarial examples, and purify images, thereby enhancing the empirical robust accuracy of classifiers.
-Our results indicate that \oursacro{} can effectively generate semantic-preserving adversarial images beyond the limitations of the $\ell_p$-norms.
+Our results indicate that \oursacro{} can effectively generate semantics-preserving adversarial images beyond the limitations of the $\ell_p$-norms.
 Our experimental evaluation demonstrates that \oursacro{} matches the performance of existing state-of-the-art attacks and defenses.
-We see unrestricted adversarial examples - as generated by our work - as vital to achieve a holistic view of robustness and complementary to hand-picked common corruptions \citep{kar20223d} or classical $\ell_p$ threat models.
+We see unrestricted adversarial examples - as generated by our work - as vital to achieve a holistic view of robustness and complementary to hand-picked common corruptions \citep{kar20223d} or classical $\ell_p$ threat models. \paragraph{Broader Impact} This work contributes to the domain of robustness, focusing on unrestricted adversarial attacks.
+Our framework, \oursacro{}, is designed for the generation and purification of adversarial images.
+While there exists the potential for malicious misuse, we hope for our insights to enhance the understanding of machine learning models' robustness.
+Moreover, despite the competitive empirical performance of \oursacro{}, we advise against relying solely on the algorithm.